sidion/browser-request-breakdown/README.md

 The result is then rendered on screen

-Once the page is fully rendered there might still be dynamic content that needs to be loaded and JS might make additional requests to get more data or media to load onto the page
+Once the page is fully rendered there might still be dynamic content that needs to be loaded or other actions taken, for example:
+- JS might make additional requests to get more data or media to load onto the page
-[Ajax](https://www.w3schools.com/js/js_ajax_http_send.asp) is the right place to start to get more information on that process
+    - [Ajax](https://www.w3schools.com/js/js_ajax_http_send.asp) is the right place to start to get more information on that process.
+    - It is also possible to setup a pipe to allow a server to push data to the active webpage via [websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)
+- [Cookies](https://en.wikipedia.org/wiki/HTTP_cookie) might get set recording preferences or other information required for the web app
+- If we are using a single page JS framework like [react](https://reactjs.org/) the framework start to intercept some aspects of classic navigation
+- there might be a number of [tracking](https://en.ryte.com/wiki/Tracking_Pixel) or [Web Analytics](https://en.wikipedia.org/wiki/Web_analytics) systems that would be worth mentioning here